 - A person can gain a good knowledge of marketing.

-- He/she can develop good communication skill.
+- He/she can develop good communication skills.

 - A person will be able to analyze the customers

-Advantages and disadvantages of lead nurturing.
+Advantages of lead nurturing.

 - Helps the customer to carry on the sales process easily.